Abraxas1010/causal-confluence-wolfram-lean/README.md

 ### Run in Wolfram Language (optional)

-This repo ships a pure **Wolfram Language** script that reproduces the CE1/CE2 bounded multiway JSON output of `wolfram_multiway_demo`, for cross-checking against Wolfram/SetReplace tooling:
+This repo ships a pure **Wolfram Language** script that reproduces the CE1/CE2 bounded multiway JSON output of `wolfram_multiway_demo`, and a small WM148 bounded multiway JSON used to cross-check the fresh-vertex semantics:

 - `RESEARCHER_BUNDLE/tools/wolfram_ce1_ce2.wl`